retroenv/nesgodisasm/README.md

 usage: nesgodisasm [options] <file to disassemble>

   -a string
         Assembler compatibility of the generated .asm file (asm6/ca65/nesasm) (default "ca65") -batch string
-    	process a batch of given path and file mask and automatically .asm file naming, for example *.nes -c string
+        process a batch of given path and file mask and automatically .asm file naming, for example *.nes -binary
+        read input file as raw binary file without any header -c string
         Config file name to write output to for ca65 assembler -cdl string
         name of the .cdl Code/Data log file to load -debug
         enable debugging options for extended logging -nohexcomments
         do not output opcode bytes as hex values in comments -nooffsets
         do not output offsets in comments
   -o string
         name of the output .asm file, printed on console if no name given -q    perform operations quietly
   -verify
         verify the generated output by assembling with ca65 and check if it matches the input -z    output the trailing zero bytes of banks
 ```